 For new borrowers or previous borrowers with no outstanding balances as of July 1, 2013, please read the Time Limitation on Direct Subsidized Loan Eligibility.

+All federal loans will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.
 You can always view your federal student loan history on National Student Loan Data System for Students (NSLDS) at https://www.nslds.ed.gov/nslds/nslds_SA.

 Federal Direct Student Loans